brianwisti/dendron-hugo/content/post/2009/10/parrot-babysteps-07-writing-subroutines.md

 I like my subroutine names to clearly describe the task being accomplished, to minimize the guesswork when I come back to code later.

 This subroutine accepts a single parameter: a Hash describing the star to be printed.
-We learned *parrot-babysteps-04-adding-command-line-arguments|a few steps ago* that the `.param` directive declares a parameter for your subroutine.
+We learned [a few steps ago]({{< relref "/post/2009/09/parrot-babysteps-04-adding-command-line-arguments.md" >}}) that the `.param` directive declares a parameter for your subroutine.

     .sub say_star_details
         .param pmc star